streamlit/streamlit/docs/tutorial/create_an_interactive_report.md

-# Tutorial: Create an interactive report with Streamlit
+# Tutorial: Create your first interactive report

 If you've made it this far, chances are you've [installed Streamlit](https://streamlit.io/secret/docs/#install-streamlit) and